jclouds/legacy-jclouds/drivers/log4j/README.txt

 ====

 #
-# An extension to use Log4j (http://logging.apache.org/log4j/) as the logging provider
+# A driver to use Log4j (http://logging.apache.org/log4j/) as the logging provider
 # for jclouds.
 #
 # Expects log4j to be present on your application's classpath.